afni/afni/doc/SphinxDocs/installations/FATCAT_Demo/FATCAT_Demo.rst

 .. _Do_PostTORTOISE_2014.tcsh:

-In the meanwhile, we trust you will read the README file and go over the comments in each of the scripts that provide context to the different commands used.
+In the meanwhile we trust you will read the README file and go over the comments in each of the scripts that provide context to the different commands used.

 .. _Do_06_VISdti_SUMA_visual_ex1.tcsh: